 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications, such as:

-Intravenous fluids and antibiotics will be started right away.
+IV fluids and antibiotics will be started right away.
 Since appendicitis is an emergency condition, surgery is almost always done as soon a possible after the diagnosis is made.

-(small tool with a camera on the end) will be passed through an incision.
-Gas will be blown into your abdomen to make it easier for the doctor to see.
+Three small incisions will be made in the abdomen.
+A laparoscope (small tool with a camera on the end) will be passed through an incision.
+Gas will be blown into the abdomen to make it easier for the doctor to see.
 Other tools will be inserted into the incisions.
 The camera will send images of your insides to a video screen.
-The doctor will use these images to find and remove the appendix.
+These images will be used to find and remove the appendix.

 The removed tissue is examined by a pathologist.